The Archive occupies an historic building dating from 1688 and access for people with mobility problems is limited. More information.

-- Visitors making appointments will be asked to search our online Archive catalogue and request Archive items by email or post at least two weeks in advance.
+Visitors making appointments will be asked to search our online Archive catalogue and request Archive items by email or post at least one week in advance.

-- First time visitors will be asked to register, provide photo and address ID, and sign a Visitor Registration Agreement.
+First time visitors will be asked to provide photo ID and sign a Visitor Registration Agreement.
 Personal information will be recorded on the Archive’s contacts database.

 Using Archive material

-- No food, including sweets and gum, or drink are to be consumed in Reading Room.
+No food, including sweets and gum, or drink are to be consumed in the Reading Room.

 Using the Archive’s catalogues and databases, laptops, cameras and portable scanners

-- A computer terminal with access to the Archive’s catalogues and databases will be available if not already in use.
-The duty supervisor can also search for material or information at their own terminal.
+A laptop with access to the Archive catalogue can be made available.
+The supervisor can also search for material or information on their own laptop.